ExtendRealityLtd/VRTK/README.md

   * **021_Controller_GrabbingObjectsWithJoints:** A scene with a
   collection of Interactable Objects that are attached to other objects with joints.
-The example shows that when an Interactable Object that has a joint is grabbed, the controller has a `Spring Joint` connected to it rather than a `Fixed Joint` to allow for relatively controlling the Interactable Object.
-The scene demonstrates this with a box with a lid on a `Hinge Joint` that can be opened by grabbing the handle, a door with a `Hinge Joint` that can be opened and closed by grabbing the door or handle and finally a drawer with a `Configurable Joint` that allows the drawer to be grabbed and it slides open.
+The example shows that Interactable Objects can have different attach mechanics to determine the best way of connecting the object to the controller.
+Fixed Joint works well for holding objects like cubes as they track perfectly to the controller whereas a Spring Joint works well on the drawer to give it a natural slide when operating.
+Finally, the Track Object works well on the door to give a natural control over the swing of the door.
+There is also a Character Joint object that can be manipulated into different shapes by pulling each of the relevant sections.

 ## Contributing